autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 :::

 :::info
 Currently, Staking (becoming an Operator or Nominator) is available exclusively on the **Gemini-3h** network.
-It will soon be accessible on the new test network, **Taurus**.
+It will soon be accessible on the test network, **Taurus**.

 Staking availability on the mainnet is planned for **Phase 2 of the mainnet launch**.
 For further details, please refer to our [Phased Launch Roadmap](https://forum.autonomys.xyz/t/phased-launch-roadmap/4414) post on the forum.
 :::